Tel: 0191 232 1927

 Alice is instructed in cases concerning social care for those facing homelessness or living in unsuitable accommodation.
 She has been instructed in judicial review proceedings concerning the provision of accommodation under the Children Act 1989 and the Care Act 2014.

-Alice accepts instructions from both landlords and tenants.
-She has experience of possession claims and related disputes including breach of covenant, forfeiture and relief.
+Alice’s practice covers traditional chancery work and she has particular experience of TOLATA claims, dilapidations, disrepair, possession and related disputes including breach of covenant, forfeiture and relief.

 Alice was junior counsel for the Residential Landlord’s Association (“RLA”) in the Supreme Court case of McDonald v McDonald UKSC 28; AC 273; 3 WLR 45; 1 All ER 961; HRLR 18; BPIR 728; HLR 28; L & TR 9; 2 P& CR.DG 22; Times, June 29, 2016.
 The RLA intervened by way of written submissions on the applicability of an Article 8 defence in possession proceedings brought by a private landlord.

-Alice accepts instructions in all matters concerning mental capacity but particularly those which arise in the context of housing or community care issues.
+Alice also specialises in Court of Protection cases.
+She accepts instructions in all matters concerning mental capacity but particularly those which arise in the context of housing issues.

-Alice undertakes regulatory work and has advised and represented clients in matters such as:
+Alice undertakes regulatory work in the housing, property and local government sectors and has advised and represented clients in matters such as:

 Birmingham City Council v Jerome Jones & 17 others, Birmingham County Court, 12th July 2017 (junior counsel) successfully represented the applicant in the largest ever gang-injunction application.